dlab-berkeley/Python-Fundamentals/README.md

 ## Workshop Goals

-In this workshop, we provide an introduction to Python.
-We do so in two workshops split in three sessions.
+This two-part interactive workshop series is your complete introduction to programming Python for people with little or no previous programming experience.
+By the end of the series, you will be able to apply your knowledge of basic principles of programming and data manipulation to a real-world social science application.

+Each of the parts is divided into a lecture-style coding walkthrough interrupted by challenge problems, discussions of the solutions, and breaks.
+Instructors and TAs are dedicated to engaging you in the classroom and answering questions in plain language.

+Python Fundamentals consists of two parts, both split into three sessions.
 Each session takes 2 hours.

 Python Fundamentals I
 * **1**: Jupyter and Python